AliyunContainerService/serverless-k8s-examples/wordpress-eip/README.md

 The wordpress application can be accessed with [EIP endpoint](https://help.aliyun.com/document_detail/451273.html).

+Before the test, you need configure the Security Group of ASK cluster to allow incoming traffic on 80 port.

 ## Test It Out

 1. Ensure PrivateZone service is enabled (https://dns.console.aliyun.com/#/privateZone/list)